Hanle, Ladakh

-Hanle, also spelt Anle, is a large historic village in the Leh district of the Indian union territory of Ladakh.
+Hanle is a Town in the Changthang district of the Indian union territory of Ladakh.
 It is located in the Hanle River valley on an old branch of the ancient Ladakh–Tibet trade route.
 It comprises six hamlets called Bhok, Dhado, Punguk, Khuldo, Naga and a Tibetan Refugee habitation.
 It is the site of the 17th-century Hanle Monastery of the Drukpa Kagyu branch of Tibetan Buddhism.

-Hanle is the home of Hanle observatory (ISO - Indian Astronomical Observatory), the tenth highest on the list of highest astronomical observatories in the world.
+Hanle hosts the Hanle observatory, an ISO Indian Astronomical Observatory, the tenth highest on the list of highest astronomical observatories in the world.

 Geography

 Hanle is located in the valley of the Hanle River in the Changthang region of Ladakh.
 The river originates near Imis La on the Indo-Tibetan border at 5290 m, and flows north, joining the Indus River at Loma, close to the town of Nyoma.
 After zig-zagging through mountain gorges for 60 km, the river enters a wide plain, called Nilamkhul or the Hanle plain, which has been called an "oasis of fertility" in an otherwise arid Changthang.
 A seasonal river called Kongra Chu or Khaptak Tokpo, flows in from the west and joins the Hanle River here.
 The plain is dotted with grazing grounds.
 Six hamlets called Bhok, Dhado, Punguk, Khuldo, Naga and a Tibetan Refugee habitation make the Hanle village.
 At the centre of the plain is a mountain rising to an elevation of 4,536 metres, on top of which sits the Hanle monastery.
 To the east of the Hanle plain, there is an opening in the ridgeline, allowing the Hanle River to pass into an intermontane valley bounded by ridges, through which it flows northwards to Loma.

 A road running through the Hanle valley from Loma is the quickest way to reach Hanle from Chushul and Pangong Tso side.
 In 2012, the road terminated near Hanle (see "Transport" section for new road connectivity), the traditional trade and pilgrimage corridor formerly ran up the Hanle valley to Imis La, crossed into the Indus valley via Charding La near Demchok and Dêmqog, and proceeded to Tashigang in Tibet.
 This traditional trade route to Tibet is now closed.

 Hanle is also connected to Koyul river valley to the east via a winding mountain road that passes through the Photi La pass.